 Sagres

-Sagres is a small, peaceful town set on the dramatic southwestern tip of Portugal, where steep cliffs meet the wild Atlantic.
-Known for its rugged coastline, iconic viewpoints, and world-class surf, Sagres attracts expats who are looking for a quieter, nature-driven lifestyle far from the busier Algarve resorts.
+Sagres is a small, quiet town on the far southwestern tip of Portugal, known for its dramatic cliffs, wild Atlantic coastline, and strong surf culture.
+It appeals to expats looking for nature, space, and a slower pace away from the busier Algarve towns.

 Pros of Living in Sagres